 The Department of Geography and Planning has research strengths in four core areas:

-The human dimensions of environmental change highlight the complexity of life in the Anthropocene, where the boundaries between society and environment are problematised; and where there is increasing recognition of the 'more-than-human' worlds we inhabit.
-Our environmental humanities, environmental management and political ecology research themes focus on new approaches to understanding human-environment relations on a dynamic planet.
-Our research focuses on connections across social and environmental systems, as well as boundaries.
-Staff draw on a range of cross-cultural, interdisciplinary, historical and philosophical approaches that bridge theory and practice.
-These support just and resilient ways of living with, and managing, environments.
-Current research includes: environmental governance; phenomenology and environment; human-wildlife conflicts and cooperations politics in agricultural landscapes and hydrological systems, watershed management; environmental management practice; Indigenous environmental knowledge and management; and political ecologies of food waste.
+Shifting socioecological conditions highlight the complexity of life in the Anthropocene, where the boundaries between environments and societies are problematised; and where there is increasing recognition of the politics and power relations that shape the 'more-than-human' worlds we inhabit.
+This research cluster focuses on new approaches to understanding power and human-environment relations on a dynamic planet.
+Our research centres on connections across social and environmental systems, as well as rethinking these categories in Australia, the Asia Pacific and beyond.
+Our researchers draw on a range of Indigenous, cross-cultural, interdisciplinary, geographical, historical and philosophical approaches that bridge theory and practice, and emphasise the importance of engaging and collaborating with diverse communities and publics.
+The cluster is committed to critical research that highlights social and environmental injustices whilst also fostering resilient ways of living in and with multispecies communities.

 Research collaborations and partnerships